lambdalisue/vim-unified-diff/README.md

 INTRODUCTIONS
 ==============================================================================
+This plugins was built mainly for using `git diff --histogram` in `vimdiff`.
+The following screenshot is a diff mode with vim builtin `diffexpr`

 ![Builtin diff](./doc/builtin_diff.png)

-The diff shown above will be
+It will be turn into

 ![Histogram diff](./doc/histogram_diff.png)

-via `git diff`.
+via `git diff --histogram` and *vim-unified-diff*

 Inspired by http://qiita.com/takaakikasai/items/3d4f8a4867364a46dfa3 and written in pure vimscript.